 When choosing a WordPress developer, check out their existing portfolio and see what projects they have been involved with in the past.

-It goes without saying that you should choose a professional who has worked on similar projects to the one you are looking to implement.
+It goes without saying that you should be choosing the right freelance developers who has worked on similar projects to the one you are looking to implement.

 Understand everything to do with WordPress and a website’s infrastructure